mvanholsteijn/aws-visualizer/README.md

 Visualizing an AWS region.

 Generates a DOT file, for each VPC in the region.
+Generates a security group HTML table showing all grants, for each VPC in the region.

 graph_region.py [--directory output-directory ] [ --show-external-only ] [ --use-subgraphs ] [--region aws-region] [--exclude-security-group security-group]